jaywink/federation/docs/usage.rst

 Entities
 --------

-Social-Federation has it's own base entity classes.
+Federation has it's own base entity classes.
 When incoming messages are processed, the protocol specific entity mappers transform the messages into our base entities.
 In reverse, when creating outgoing payloads, outgoing protocol specific messages are constructed from the base entities.

 Entity types are as follows below.